-It offers a great mix of options to keep you entertained all day: a lovely beach area, a trendy bar, a wide selection of seating areas (I installed myself on a very comfortable couch!) and a high quality restaurant.
-On top of that they often organize big parties with world famous DJ’s
+It offers a great mix of options to keep you entertained all day: a lovely beach area, a trendy bar, a wide selection of seating areas (I installed myself on a very comfortable couch!) and a high-quality restaurant.

-Tara River Canyon
+2. Tara River Canyon

-The Tara River Canyon, or Tara River Gorge, is the longest canyon in Montenegro and the deepest river canyon in Europe (1300m at its deepest).
+The Tara River Canyon, or Tara River Gorge, is the longest canyon in Montenegro and the deepest river canyon in Europe (1300 meters, or 4365 feet, at its deepest).